Tea in the UK Explained

 There is the very formal drinking and appreciation of tea, but it is also a fundamental part of everyday UK life.

-In the UK, you’ll hear the word ‘tea’ used for several things.
+When working or studying in London or Cambridge, you’ll hear the word ‘tea’ used for several things.
 There’s afternoon tea and cream tea, then a cup of tea and high tea (or just ‘tea’.)

 What is afternoon tea?